largest horse breed

 Roles:

-• Pulling heavy loads: Percherons are renowned for their power and prowess in towing big objects far.
+• Pulling heavy loads: Percherons are heavy horses renowned for their power and prowess in towing big objects far.
 They often work in forestry and agriculture, hauling logs, carts, and ploughs.

 • Carriage driving: The Percheron is an excellent horse breed for carriage driving because of its robust body and size.
 This breed can show off its strength and grace by pulling a carriage full of people.